-SKorea coast guard tries to rescue 192 after ferry hits rock
+S. Korea’s coast guard rescues all 163 after ferry hits rock

-SEOUL, South Korea (AP) — South Korea’s coast guard said a rescue operation was underway after a ferry carrying 192 people hit a rock in waters off the country’s southwestern coast on Sunday.
+SEOUL, South Korea (AP) — South Korea’s coast guard said it rescued all 163 people from a ferry that hit a rock in waters off the country’s southwestern coast on Sunday.
 At least six people sustained minor injuries.

-A coast guard official said the prospects of rescuing all those on board were good because the ferry wasn’t showing signs of flooding or losing balance despite the crash off islands in Sinan County.
+A coast guard official said the ferry’s 158 passengers and five crew members were being taken to shore on four coast guard vessels and a number of civilian fishing boats.
+The rescue operation went smoothly because the ferry wasn’t flooded and didn’t lose its balance despite the crash off islands in Sinan County, he said.

-Four coast guard vessels and nearby civilian vessels were approaching the ferry for the rescue operation.
-All of the 187 passengers and five crew members on the ferry were wearing life vests as they waited for the rescue workers, the official said.
+The coast guard initially said the ferry was carrying 187 passengers, but later revised the number to 158.

-“It seems that the ferry’s front grazed the rock after it changed directions to avoid a fishing boat passing by,” said the official.
+The official said it appeared the ferry hit the rock while trying to avoid a fishing boat while traveling in foggy waters.

 Most Read Nation & World Stories